Property Division Lawyer in Carrollton

 Alternatively, spouses are free to decide how their property should be recognized and subsequently divided in a pre-marital or post-martial agreement, should they both agree that the law’s prescribed division does not fit their personal situation.

 If you have questions regarding property in a divorce, it will be helpful to meet with an attorney skilled in the division of assets.
-The lawyers at Malik & Associates, PLLC in Carrollton are highly experienced in settling separate and community property cases and are here to help you.
+The Texas property division lawyers at Malik & Associates, PLLC in Carrollton are highly experienced in settling separate and community property cases and are here to help you.